hashicorp/terraform/website/docs/backends/types/remote.html.md

 * `organization` - (Required) The name of the organization containing the targeted workspace(s).
 * `token` - (Optional) The token used to authenticate with the remote backend.
-	We recommend omitting the token which can be set as `credentials` in the [CLI config file](/docs/commands/cli-config.html#credentials).
+  We recommend omitting the token from the configuration, and instead setting it as `credentials` in the
-* `workspaces` - (Required) Workspaces contains arguments used to filter down to a set of workspaces to work on.
-Parameters defined below.
+  [CLI config file](/docs/commands/cli-config.html#credentials).
+* `workspaces` - (Required) A block specifying which remote workspace(s) to use.
   The `workspaces` block supports the following keys:

-* `name` - (Optional) A workspace name used to map the default workspace to a named remote workspace.
-When configured only the default workspace can be used.
+  * `name` - (Optional) The full name of one remote workspace.
+When configured, only the default workspace can be used.
 This option conflicts with `prefix`.
-* `prefix` - (Optional) A prefix used to filter workspaces using a single configuration.
-New workspaces will automatically be prefixed with this prefix.
-If omitted only the default workspace can be used.
+  * `prefix` - (Optional) A prefix used in the names of one or more remote workspaces, all of which can be used with this configuration.
+The full workspace names are used in Terraform Enterprise, and the short names (minus the prefix) are used on the command line.
+If omitted, only the default workspace can be used.
 This option conflicts with `name`.